Is string field theory background independent?: Invariant structure

 \subsection{The $cZ$ action}

+We will now review a similar `manifestly background independent' formulation of classical closed string field theory.
 BSFT liberates open string field theory from the requirement of an initial D-brane configuration by living on the space of worldsheet theories; the equation of motion of the BSFT action tells us that on-shell actions are conformally invariant.
 It is natural to ask whether the same move can be made for the closed string.
 That is, can we write down an action on the space of closed string worldsheet theories such that the equations of motion demand conformal invariance?

 This problem is technically more challenging than the open string case.
 In the latter, the bulk closed string CFT provided an `anchor' so that the space of boundary Lagrangians had a somewhat concrete description in terms of operators in the bulk CFT.
 On the other hand, the space of possible closed worldsheet theories is the space of all 2D quantum field theories!
 There are similar worries about the well-definedness of this space due to UV divergences and non-renormalizable field theories.